-- Tips Hotel, restaurant, and guide tips are covered in your trip cost, but if you feel that someone has provided exceptional service (especially our driver Benito), please feel free to add a tip of your own, keeping in mind that these service providers are generally much poorer than us and can only dream of such a vacation as we'll be enjoying. - Electricity in Mexico is the SAME as in the U.S. If you have a cord with a three-pronged plug, you may want to bring a two-pronged adaptor. - Money and Shopping The only things you'll need to pay for are some drinks, laundry, airport taxis, any tips you wish to leave, and any purchases you make.
+- Tips Hotel, restaurant, and guide tips are covered in your trip cost, but if you feel that someone has provided exceptional service (especially our driver/co-leader Benito), please feel free to add a tip of your own, keeping in mind that these service providers are generally much poorer than us and can only dream of such a vacation as we'll be enjoying. - Electricity in Mexico is the SAME as in the U.S. If you have a cord with a three-pronged plug, you may want to bring a two-pronged adaptor. - Money and Shopping The only things you'll need to pay for are some drinks, laundry, airport taxis, any tips you wish to leave, and any purchases you make.
 There are many excellent crafts for sale in Oaxaca City, Teotitlan del Valle, at Puesta del Sol, and Puerto Escondido.
 These include carpets and other weavings, coffee, chocolate, mole, alebrijes (whimsically carved and elaborately painted wooden creatures), mescal, and more.

-Dollars or pesos are accepted by Francisco and Maria de Lourdes Martinez (the weavers), Zeny and Reyna Fuentes (alebrije artists), Seasons of My Heart, Rancho Cerro Largo, Finca el Pacifico (coffee), and the Hotel Azucenas and Hotel Santa Fe.
+Dollars, pesos, and credit cards are accepted by the Hotel Azucenas, the Hotel Santa Fe, Francisco and Maria de Lourdes Martinez (the weavers), Zeny and Reyna Fuentes (alebrije artists), and Seasons of My Heart.
+Rancho Cerro Largo and Finca el Pacifico (coffee) accept pesos and US dollars.
 If you bring dollars, try to bring bills in good condition.